 Ricoh Theta, Samsung Gear, SeekBeak, OculusGo, Google Cardboard, Smartphone, Cenario VR

-Maikel Alendy is a senior instructional designer with FIU Online and has degrees from the University of Florida and Florida International University in the fields of neuroscience, cultural anthropology, healthcare, and business.
-Within FIU's honors college, Maikel teaches the fully-online course, Digital Fairytale, which merges social movements, disruptive technologies, and business trends with a dash of neuropsychology.
-He is also the instructor for the hybrid course Power of Play, in which students examine the importance of play throughout their lifetime and design games for K-5 students.
-Maikel currently serves as the online experience consultant for FIU's Honors College and the CTO for a small digital consulting company based in Miami.
+Maikel Alendy is currently the learning design innovation manager with FIU Online.
+With degrees from the University of Florida and Florida International University in the fields of cultural anthropology, healthcare, and business; his main research interests and publications are in cardiovascular molecular biology, aging, social media, anthropology, and online pedagogy.
+Maikel teaches the fully-online course Digital Fairytale and he is also the instructor for the hybrid course Power of Play.
+Maikel currently serves as the online experience consultant for FIU's Honors College and the CTO for a digital consulting company based in Miami.

 Florida International University

 Rodolfo Rego is a senior instructor in the Department of Earth and Environment at Florida International University, with an emphasis on STEM online course development and teaching.
 He is a geologist and an environmental scientist who specializes in the geology of South Florida and groundwater issues associated with petroleum contamination.
 He received his BS in geology in 1997 from FIU and his MS in geology in 2002 from FIU.
 He is also a member of the eLearning Guild and the faculty advisor to the Geology Club.